AndersenLab/WI-Strain-Info/README.md

 [![Build Status](https://travis-ci.org/AndersenLab/WI-Strain-Info.svg?branch=master)](https://travis-ci.org/AndersenLab/WI-Strain-Info)

 This repo pull the WI-Strain-Info sheet daily and creates a new commit if changes are identified.
+Runs once daily.